-The secret of men are in their stories.
+The secret of men is in their stories.
 In today’s article, we are featuring another colossus in our nation, Nigeria.

 Patrick Ifeanyi Ubah was born on the 3rd of September 1971, to the family of Mr. and Mrs. Alphonsus Ubah of Umuanuka in Otolo, Nnewi, Anambra State.
 He is the first son of seven children.